-GSS has provided recommended boilerplates that have been posted to the GSS MMP website.
+GSS has provided recommended boilerplate solicitation documents that have been posted to the GSS MMP website.
 These boilerplates are regularly evaluated and updated to ensure stated terms are protecting best interests of the State.
-In 2017, GSS has completed at least 14 different updates to the standard boilerplate templates, which are updated based on changes in Delaware Code, regulation and/or policy.
+In early 2019, GSS will complete comprehensive updates to 13 different standard boilerplate templates, which are updated based on changes in Delaware Code, regulation and/or policy.
+Agencies surveyed in 2018 identified positively 87% of the time to GSS responsiveness for their procurement questions or concerns.